LemonBoy/bar/README.md

 b(ar) a(in't) r(ecursive)
 =========================
-2012 (C) The Lemon Man
+2012-2013 (C) The Lemon Man

 A lightweight bar based on XCB (yay).
 Provides foreground/background color switching along with text alignment (screw you dzen!), full utf8 support and reduced memory footprint.
+It also supports transparency when using a compositor such as compton.
 Nothing less and nothing more.

 Options
 -------